mrazomej/phd/src/chapter_01/section_03_information.md

 these concepts immediately.
 It was until much later that E. T. Jaynes formalized ways to link both ideas [@Jaynes1957].
 Nevertheless, Jaynes himself strongly discourages people from trying to map one concept to the other explicitly.
-In his book "*Probability Theory: The Logic of Science*" Jaynes warns the reader about failing to distinguish information entropy, which is a property of the mathematical object we call a probability distribution, and the *experimental entropy* of thermodynamics, which is instead a property of the state of the
+In his book "*Probability Theory: The Logic of Science*," Jaynes warns the reader about failing to distinguish information entropy, which is a property of the mathematical object we call a probability distribution, and the *experimental entropy* of thermodynamics, which is instead a property of the state of the